openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 sendMessageRequest(code: number, data: MessageSequence, reply: MessageSequence, options: MessageOption, callback: AsyncCallback&lt;RequestResult&gt;): void

 Sends a **MessageSequence** message to the remote process in synchronous or asynchronous mode.
 If asynchronous mode is set in **options**, a callback will be called immediately, and the reply message is empty.
 The specific reply needs to be obtained from the callback on the service side.
-If **options** is the synchronous mode, a callback will be invoked at certain time after the response to **sendMessageRequest** is returned, and the reply contains the returned information.
+If synchronous mode is set in **options**, a callback will be invoked at certain time after the response to **sendMessageRequest** is returned, and the reply contains the returned information.

 **System capability**: SystemCapability.Communication.IPC.Core